 Marketers will use data to improve decision-making

-On top of that AI vastly simplifies the data collection and analysis process.
-It does this mainly by funneling information through algorithms to organise it in ways that are accessible and intuitive.
+On top of that AI in B2B marketing vastly simplifies the data collection and analysis process.
+It does this mainly by funnelling information through algorithms to organise it in ways that are accessible and intuitive.
 Moreover, marketers can get access to real-time data and perform actions that promise immediate value.
 They can use this data to improve marketing strategies and measure the kind of impact they create on user experience.
 And with the current state of AI, of course, conversions too.